larhauga/cpp_blackjack/rapport.md

  - Intresting implementation of heritage when dereferencing base pointers to point to child class objects.
  - Logicaly implementing the relationship between blackjackGame -> gambler -> blackjackState -> blackjackAction and int turn passing the right type of values between these.
  - Intresting to try different types of casting while working with pointers
  - Dificulty in stopping memory leaks without the posibility to implement destructors.
-There is a bug that causes 512 bytes to leak due to the vector of cards.
-Cannot free the memory since I do not have a destructor.
+A special case of this is the gambler and the gamblers strategies.
+Since these are added in the game constructor, there are no other locigal place to delete than in the destructor.
  - Implemeting sanity checks to compensate for bad imput, has been intresting and I think I have learned som new things here.